vicky0831/online-application-form-java-swing/README.md

 # Java TVET Course Registration App

-A Java Swing GUI application for school leavers to apply for short-term TVET (Technical and Vocational Education and Training) courses through a user-friendly registration form.
+A minimalist Java Swing GUI application for school leavers to apply for short-term TVET (Technical and Vocational Education and Training) courses through a user-friendly registration form.

 ## 🎯 Project Objective

 To provide a desktop-based registration system that captures student biodata and selected courses using Java Swing components.
-This project simulates an online application process for educational institutions offering short-term technical programs.
+This project simulates an online application process for educational institutions offering short-term technical programs, and includes functionality to send the submitted details via email to the university for further processing.

 ## 🖥 Features